 Coupled with economic uncertainty is a national trend of decreasing dental insurance benefits.
 Employers are decreasing dental benefits to compensate for rising medical insurance premiums.
-Consequently, more of the costs associated with dental care are being placed upon the consumer and less upon the employer.
-Dentists are now competing for discretionary dollars says Dr. Callahan, as employers have reduced benefits.
+Consequently, more of the costs associated with dental care is being placed upon the consumer and less upon the employer.
+Dentists are now competing for discretionary dollars, says Dr. Callahan, as employers have reduced benefits.
 “If everything feels comfortable, a choice between going to the dentist and a romantic evening at a nice restaurant – the restaurant wins every time.”

 The dental model of health care is in transition.
-Although dentistry has never been safer, more comfortable, and materials more aesthetic, conservative and long lasting, the American consumer has shied away from dental care for over a decade in part due to economic and financial constraints placed upon them.
+Although dentistry has never been safer, more comfortable, and materials more aesthetic, conservative, and long-lasting, the American consumer has shied away from dental care for over a decade in part due to economic and financial constraints placed upon them.